gtax0415-max/taxonomy/federal/income/capital-gains/home-sale.md

 - Overlooking depreciation recapture from a home office or a rental period
 - Trying to deduct a loss on a personal residence
 - Using the exclusion twice within two years
+- Forgetting that a large gain raises MAGI and can trigger the 3.8% net investment income tax on top of the capital gains rate
 ## Prompt
 - I sold my house this year.
 - We sold our home and made a big profit.